 Which Foam Roller Is The Best For Your Back?

 The hardest thing you’re going to find with foam rolling your back is finding the right position to roll with.
 What can help is finding a foam roller that has a higher ridge depth.

 Some foam rollers are too big, so you will want one that is small and versatile.
 Since you only want to roll your back and not other muscles, you’ll also need a roller with ridges (versus flat).

 Foam rollers that don’t have as deep ridges won’t “dig” into the muscle as much compared to one with higher depth ridges, and may not be as effective.
-Having said that, these one do hurt more compared to softer ones I will admit.
-After a while you do get used to it and it becomes a “good pain“.
+Having said that, these ones do hurt more compared to softer ones I will admit.
+After a while, you do get used to it and it becomes a “good pain“.

 Where To Foam Roll For Lower Back Pain